Folkestone Groomers Directory

 Does shaving reduce shedding?

 No—shaving double coats can damage regrowth and doesn't stop shedding.
 The hair follicles continue producing new hair regardless of length.
 Regular brushing manages loose hair better and maintains coat health.
-Shaving can also disrupt the natural insulation properties of double coats.
+Shaving can also disrupt the natural insulation properties of double coats and may cause post-clipping alopecia.

 Will daily brushing harm the skin?